Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 Cooperation can be the smartest move in a federal case.
 It can turn decades of exposure into months.
 It can save your family, your finances, and your future.

 But it can also make things worse if you go in unprepared, if you shade the truth, or if you cooperate without understanding the rules.
-The government holds the leverage in a cooperation arrangement — they decide whether your help was good enough.
+The government holds the use in a cooperation arrangement.
+They decide whether your help was good enough.
 That asymmetry is baked into the system.

 The defendants who get the best cooperation outcomes are the ones who go in with their eyes open, with an attorney who has done this before, and with a clear understanding of what they're giving up and what they're getting in return.
 If you're evaluating whether your attorney is up to the task, read how to tell if your attorney is actually working your case.